 Instant Clearjel enhances this Chocolate Ganache Bakery-Style Cake

 This recipe recommends Instant Clearjel, a modified cornstarch that retains moisture and allows me to include extra moisture-generating ingredients like buttermilk and oil.
-(Update: I’ve tested out a readily-available substitute with great results: You can also use Jello Chocolate Instant Pudding Mix as listed in the recipe.
-Instant Pudding mix has Instant Clearjel (aka modified cornstarch) as the second ingredient.
-This makes a slightly denser cake than the Instant Clearjel version, but it is still delicious.)
+It’s food starch used in commercial baking that you can use at home.
 Make sure the Instant Clearjel you use is labeled as “Instant.”
 Cooktyle Clearjel is a different product that does not work the same in cakes.